keboola/developers-docs/integrate/storage/php-client.md

 {% endhighlight %}

 ### Example - Import data
-To import data to an existing table and import CSV data in it, you can use the following PHP script:
+To import data to an existing table and import CSV data in it, use the following PHP script:

 {% highlight php %}
 <?php